Get News & Updates Directly To Your Inbox

 No one should have to deal with painful skin conditions on top of frigid temperatures.
 That’s why we’ve put together a list of dermatologist-recommended ways to prevent dry skin.

 About 64% or your skin is made up of water.
 So, it makes sense that it likes getting wet.
 Still, your skin will appreciate these tips.

 Ointments, creams and lotions trap existing moisture in your skin.
 You may want to choose ointments and creams since they are more hydrating and less irritating than lotions.
 Use them daily to prevent dryness, cracking, flaking and peeling.

 There are so many to choose from – ranging from well-known brands to products with all-natural ingredients.
 Lip balm not only protects the delicate skin on your lips, it’s soothing and feels good.

-It’s best to stay away from products with strong smells.
-They can be too harsh for dry sensitive skin.
-If your skin is dry stop using deodorant soaps, skin products with alcohol, retinoids and alpha hydroxy acids (AHA) that slough off skin cells.
+It’s best to stay away from products with strong fragrance.
+They can be harsh on dry, sensitive skin.
+If your skin feels dry, avoid deodorant soaps and skin products with alcohol, retinoids and alpha hydroxy acids (AHA) that slough off skin cells.

 Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.